davidrhoden/global-poster-la/pages/contact.md

 Government-mandated Ten Commandments posters now available.
 We await your purchase orders.

-Due to the high volume of calls, we are not available to provide a general business phone number at this time.
+Due to the high volume of calls, we are not able to provide a general business phone number at this time.

 Please use the contact form and a representative will be assigned to you.